CounterPointe Energy Partners, LLC

 Cherie’s public sector research experience has centered on the relationship of the public and private sector in the provision of services, public-private competition, public-private ventures, alternative government structures, and performance measurement, as well as in structuring public organizations to create competitive markets for services.

 Before joining CNA, Cherie held positions at: LMI, working on infrastructure and alternative fuels analyses; David M Griffith and Associates, as a transportation consultant; and at Campaign for Oxford, supporting their development staff.

-Ben Roush, PE, FPE, LEED AP BD+C, ASHRAE BEMP and BEAP
+Ben Roush, PE-ME, FPE, LEED AP BD+C, ASHRAE BEMP and BEAP

 Ben Roush is committed to making sustainable, high-performance design work for his clients.
 In his 15 years in mechanical engineering, Ben has earned Building Energy Modeling Professional (BEMP) and Building Energy Assessment Professional (BEAP) certifications from ASHRAE, along with being a licensed mechanical and fire protection engineer, and a Certified Commissioning Professional (CCP).
 He is a LEED AP BD+C and the Co-Chair of the U.S. Green Building Council Maryland Community Board.
 Ben’s background includes more than 100 LEED projects, 80+ energy models, and scores of building retrofits and commissioning projects.
 This combination of experience gives Ben exposure to a wide range of installed equipment, so he is well-versed in energy-saving measures that reduce costs and have a short payback.